SEND Information Report

 - We also have a family mentor.
 She provides support to pupils and parents across the whole school.

-- Classroom displays are specifically aimed to support children’s current learning, and the use of literacy and numeracy working wall provides appropriate prompts for the children.
+- Classroom displays are specifically aimed to support children’s current learning, and the use of English and Maths working wall provides appropriate prompts for the children.

 - Differentiated activities specifically target the needs of the learner within a specific area of the curriculum.
 Differentiation may be through a variety of means for example; adults support, resources and the tasks set.